shuzhao-li-lab/khipu/README.md

 Run from source code:
     python3 -m khipu.main -i testdata/full_Feature_table.tsv -o this_test

+Run test:
+    python3 -m khipu.test
+    (This downloads and uses test data from GitHub.)

 ## Why tree?
 Grouping ions in mass spectrometry data to their origin compound is a key step of data annotation.
 It's a common practice to search the data for signatures of mass differences,